Music in the sights of industrial groups

 As for the bonding aspect, it reduces the burden to the basics.
 But it's true that while we're losing a little money, we've nonetheless acquired assets - on the side of theaters, publishers, broadcasters, etc. - that have an asset dimension, particularly property, and strengthen the equity of these companies, in a relatively uncertain context. - This strengthens the equity capital of these companies in a relatively uncertain environment.
 So, in the event of a bubble bursting, it's a guarantee in the event of a hard blow.

-The ConversationOnce these motives have been spelled out, doubts remain as to their cultural value in France or elsewhere.
+The ConversationOnce these motives have been clarified, doubts remain as to their cultural value in France or elsewhere.
 Naturally, these groups feel they are making their own contribution to artistic creativity, given the breadth of their artist catalogs.
 But their growing influence on programming, and their control of the most attractive posters, confirm the risk that these strategies represent in terms of diversity, and of increased dependence of artists on these firms.
 This could be the subject of another study, which would also look at how to counteract the most deleterious effects: standardization of events, rising prices linked to rising artistic fees and safety standards, reduction of artistic risk through the concentration of posters around artists". home ".

 Emmanuel Négrier, CNRS Research Director in Political Science at CEPEL, University of Montpellier, University of Montpellier